Extended polarized semiclassical model for quantum-dot cavity QED and its application to single-photon sources: Intuitive derivation of the semi-classical model

-Here we derive Eq.~(1) of the main text.
+Here we show an alternative, intuitive, derivation of Eq.~(1) in the main text.
 We consider two equal mirrors with reflection coefficient $r$ and transmission coefficient $t$ at a distance $L$, like a Fabry-Pérot resonator.
 The round-trip phase $\phi_{0}$ in the electric field propagation term, written in terms of the wavelength $\lambda_{0}$, refractive index $n$ and length $L$ of the cavity, is:

 where $c$ is the speed of light and $f$ the frequency of the laser.
 Since the laser frequency will be scanned across the resonance frequency $f_{c}$ of the Fabry-Pérot cavity, it is convenient to write the phase shift in terms of the relative frequency: